hannessolo/java-blog/readme.md

 Built using the JavaSpark web framework.

 You can easily try using this yourself.
-Just clone the repo and run teh following:
+Just clone the repo and run the following:

 Build using `mvn package`, then run `docker-compose up`.
 You can view the website running on `localhost:4567`.